Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/ConditionalExecution.md

 ### Completing the conditions

 Using the same principle, execution conditions are added for the Delete and Save button.
 The ``CanSave`` property checks if you actually created a ``CategoryName`` to avoid the possibility to save empty Categories.
-Note you need to name sure ``CategorName`` is not null as well.
+Note you need to name sure ``CategoryName`` is not null as well.

 The code for the complete ``CategoryViewModel`` look like this, with the last updates added: